The difference is clearly explained between a drafting & mechanical pencil with our top 5 recommendations for each pencil type.

 1.4.
 Pentel Graph Gear 1000 Drafting Pencil

-Pentel makes great pencils which is why there are two in our top 5 the pentel Graph Gear 1000.
-This is an all-metal pencil and the knurled grip area has rubber inserts for added comfort and control.
-Just above the grip is a lead grade indicator and underneath the push button, there is an eraser.
+Pentel makes great pencils, so there are two in our top 5, the pentel Graph Gear 1000.
+This is an all-metal pencil, and the knurled grip area has rubber inserts for added comfort and control.
+Above the grip is a lead grade indicator, and there is an eraser underneath the push button.

-There is much debate amongst users as to which is the better pencil the Graph Gear or the Graph 1000 Pro.
-The Graph 1000 Pro probably slightly edges it but like all things in life it is down to personal preference and they are both great drafting pencils.
+There is much debate amongst users about which is the better pencil, the Graph Gear or the Graph 1000 Pro.
+The Graph 1000 Pro probably slightly edges it, but like all things in life, it is down to personal preference, and they are both great drafting pencils.

 1.5.
 Staedtler 925 35 Drafting Pencil

-The pencil is available with 0.3mm, 0.7mm, 0.9mm or 2mm lead and the size is marked on its push button.
-It has a fixed lead sleeve and underneath the push button is an eraser with clearing pin (except for 2.mm) There is also a lead grade indicator so that you can easily identify which grade of lead is in the pencil.
+The pencil is available with 0.3mm, 0.7mm, 0.9mm, or 2mm lead, and the size is marked on its push button.
+It has a fixed lead sleeve and underneath the push button is an eraser with a clearing pin (except for 2. mm).
+There is also a lead grade indicator to quickly identify which grade of lead is in pencil.

 2. Top 5 Mechanical Pencils

 Our top 5 Mechanical pencils have something to suit everyone’s needs.
 There is the practical Pentel Twist Erase with its large eraser.
 For those who require a more ergonomic grip, the Pilot DR Grip is one of the finest of this type.

 If you love your pencils with a sharp lead, then the super clever Uni Kuru Toga self-sharpening pencil is just the thing.
 Or, if you need something more robust, then you will not go too far wrong with the Zebra Stainless Steel mechanical pencil.

 For those looking for an elegant, sophisticated and refined mechanical pencil, then the Cross Century is a gorgeous pencil from a premier brand.